-CIVE 411 INTRODUCTION TO EARTHQUAKE ENGINEERING & SEISMOLOGY 3.0: 3 cr.
-E methods reducing those effects.
-This course was designed to help understand the fundamental principles and practical methods of earthquake engineering.
+CIVE 411 INTRODUCTION TO EARTHOUAKE ENGINEERING & SEISMOLOGY 3.0: 3 cr.
+E

+Earthquake engineering, deals with the effects of earthquakes on people and their environment and with methods reducing those effects.
+This course is designed to help understand the fundamental principles and practical methods of earthquake engineering.
 It introduces the basic concepts of seismology, earthquakes, and strong ground motion and introduces procedures of deterministic and probabilistic seismic hazard analysis.